Paul Goranson: Biography

 Goranson was born in Vancouver, British Columbia, in 1911.
 After attending the Vancouver School of Art (today Emily Carr University of Art and Design) and the British Columbia School of Art (1931-1934) where he received full training in drawing the figure from F. H. Varley.
 Goranson then worked as a portrait artist and commercial artist.

 With fellow Vancouver artists Orville Fisher and E. J. Hughes (the trio called themselves the Western or West Coast Brotherhood, echoing the Pre-Raphaelite Brotherhood), he painted several mural paintings.
 Drawing inspiration from the bold colours of the Mexican artist Diego Rivera and from the heroic style of the American Thomas Hart Benton, the trio executed a series of large panels for a cabaret restaurant in Vancouver's Chinatown and murals for a church.
 They then produced a series on the industries of British Columbia for a 12-part mural at the British Columbian pavilion at the 1939 San Francisco World’s Fair, the Golden Gate International Exposition.
 Goranson also worked on murals at the Malaspina Hotel, Nanaimo, later covered over by renovation work.

 As a graphic artist and printmaker of merit, Goranson joined the Canadian Society of Graphic Art.
 He also taught drawing at the Vancouver School of Art at nights (1936-1941) and taught print-making, during the summers from 1937 to 1940.
 In 1941 Goranson had a solo exhibition at the Vancouver Art Gallery.

-In 1941 he joined the Royal Canadian Air Force and two years later—after receiving his commission as a war artist—became the first Air Force artist to be sent overseas.
+In 1941 he joined the Royal Canadian Air Force and two years later—after receiving his commission as an Official Second World War artist —became the first Air Force artist to be sent overseas.
 He was taught by looking at the work of Carl Schaefer and Charles Comfort.